suprnova74/FactoCord-2.0/README.md

 # Running
 *Make sure you have your .env file in the same directory as the executable/binary, you can use .envexample the template*

+For those unfamiliar with linux, files starting with "." are hidden.

 There are two ways of starting FactoCord

 1. Using the start.sh bash script (bash start.sh or ./start.sh) (make sure you chmod +x the script first)
 2. Manually running the binary (./FactoCord) Note: File must be in CamelCase...

+The script leverages screen.
+You can attach to the actual Factorio instance leveraging that tool.

 # Installing as a service